 U.S. Department of Energy, Office of Science Financial Assistance Program Rule, codified at 10 CFR 605

 SUMMARY

-The DOE SC program in Fusion Energy Sciences (FES) hereby announces its interest in new or renewal grant applications for fundamental theoretical and computational research for public benefit, relevant to magnetic confinement configurations.
-The specific areas of interest of this FOA are:
+The DOE SC program in High Energy Physics (HEP) hereby announces its interest in new and renewal grant applications for support of research programs in high energy physics.